9-Day Southwest USA Road Trip Itinerary

 We stayed at the West Inn & Suites and it was the perfect place to finish the last few days of our vacation.
 Read our review of West Inn and Suites Carlsbad: Family Hotel Near LEGOLAND California

 We checked in early, got lunch at Cessy’s in Carlsbad Village.
-I ordered the Carnita platter and it was delicious!!
+I ordered the Carnitas platter and it was delicious!!
+Cessy’s has closed since our visit. 🙁

 At the end the night we enjoyed the warm cookies at the hotel and went to bed excited for the next day at LEGOLAND California.